MacJediWizard/Jamf-Silent-macOS-Upgrade-Scheduler/README.md

     - **Installer Caching**: fetches the installer in the background
     - **Wrapper Execution**: manages prompts, deferrals, and scheduling
 2. Customize dialog text and deferral limits at the top of the script
+3. Configure the pre-authentication notice based on your environment needs
-3. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
+4. Test using `TEST_MODE=true` and `SKIP_OS_VERSION_CHECK=true` for quick testing
-4. Run with `--test-os-check` parameter for one-time test mode activation
+5. Run with `--test-os-check` parameter for one-time test mode activation
-5. Monitor logs and user deferral history via the preference plist
+6. Monitor logs and user deferral history via the preference plist

 ---

-## Scheduling Options

-The script provides the following user-facing options:

-- **Install Now** – Start installation immediately
+## User Experience Flow

+1. **Initial Prompt**: User is presented with three options:
+   - Install Now: Proceeds immediately to installation
-- **Schedule Today** – Choose a time later in the day
+   - Schedule Today: Lets user select a time later today for installation
-- **Defer 24 Hours** – Postpone installation for one day (max 3 times)
-- **Defer 5 Minutes** – (Test mode only) Quick deferral for testing purposes

-Once the deferral limit or 72-hour window is reached, only Install Now and Schedule Today are presented.
+   - Defer 24 Hours: Postpones the installation (up to max deferrals)

+2. **Pre-Authentication Notice**: Before credentials are requested, users see a dialog explaining they'll need admin access.

+3. **Admin Authentication**: Graham's erase-install script requests admin credentials.

+4. **Installation Process**: The macOS upgrade proceeds with user-facing progress indicators.

+5. **Scheduled Installation**: If scheduled, the system will display both the pre-authentication notice and a countdown dialog at the scheduled time.

 ---